Short on time?

 A public adjuster will take this stressful time and make it so much easier on you and your family.
 They handle all aspects of communication and negotiation with your insurance company and get you every penny you need to fix your home.
 After this step, you might not need to continue down this list as they take care of every aspect of the claims process for you.

 Your public adjuster will document the extent of the fire damage (and other damages) and begin building an estimate of what you are owed by your insurance company in order to restore your home.
+They will review your insurance policy to determine exactly what is covered in the unfortunate event that your house burns down.

 3. Find Temporary Housing